Skip to content

 New methods for collecting, analyzing, and reporting communication data.
 Topics in this theme could include, but are not limited to:

-- Computational Techniques: Advancements and best practices in text/image analysis, digital trace data, and other “big data” methods.
+• Computational Techniques: Advancements and best practices in text and image analysis, digital trace data, and other computational methods for studying communication at scale.